Career Webinar • July 30 • 6pm PT • FREE

 Answer: D. At the discretion of the court, based on what is just and right.

-• Security Devices: Rental properties must have certain security devices in place, such as window latches and deadbolts on exterior doors, and landlords must install and repair these at their expense.
+• Security devices: rental units must have window latches and keyed deadbolts on exterior doors, installed at the landlord's expense.

 Answer: A. 30 days.

-• Express Grant: Formally agreed upon in writing, following the formalities of real estate transactions.
+1. Express grant: agreed in writing, with the formalities of a real estate transaction.

-• Prescription: Gained through continuous, exclusive, and open use of property against the owner’s wishes for at least ten years.
+2. Prescription: earned through continuous, exclusive, open use against the owner's wishes for at least 10 years.

-• Implication: Imposed by a court for equity and usually when an easement has been used for some time without a formal agreement.
+4. Implication: imposed by a court when use has continued without a formal agreement.

 Answer: C. A right granted by a property owner to a utility company to install power lines.